OEDEMA (SWELLING, WATER RETENTION, EDEMA, PERIPHERAL OEDEMA)

 – Using too much salt and consuming foods high in salt (sodium) such as canned foods, processed meat, etc. Too much sodium causes oedema because sodium holds on to water and keeps it in the body.

 – Dehydration (drinking insufficient amount of water and diet high in sodium and low in fruits and vegetables).
 As a result of dehydration your body may go into the “reserve mode” and start retaining water which leads to oedema as water can make the cells expand by up to 20 times.
+If our diet is high in sodium and at the same time we don’t drink enough water, our body will use its water reserves which results in water retention.
+Our cells can expand up to 20 times due to the water retention.

-– Magnesium deficiency (very common today due to the soil depletion and refined diets)
+– Magnesium deficiency (very common today due to the soil depletion and refined diets).

 – Vitamin B6 deficiency.
 Vitamin B6 is responsible for controlling a number of water balance aspects in the body, so if this vitamin is deficient, it can lead to oedema.